Welcome to Management Sciences!

 - Places to bookmark (including immigration advising, important dates)

-- MMSc Learn Forum (for both on campus and online students)
+- MMSc Learn Forum (for both on campus and online MMSC students)

 Other sources and items of information you might find helpful

-The international student office, has an immigration advisor who can help you prepare your study visa application, and answer your questions related to the Fall 2021 covid-19 reopening plans.
+The international student office, has an immigration advisor who can help you prepare your study visa application, and answer your questions related to immigration and post graduate work (PGWP).

 Also see resources on campus, for more information including the city of Waterloo, student housing, and Management Sciences Graduate Student Association (MSSA).